sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 ------

 .. [#]
-   Actually this is too strong.
+   Actually thit is too strong.
 Strictly speaking requires the *z* test only that the sampling distribution of the mean is normally distributed.
 If the population is normal then it necessarily follows that the sampling distribution of the mean is also normal.
-However, as we saw when talking about the central limit theorem, it’s quite possible (even commonplace) for the sampling distribution to be normal even if the population distribution itself is non-normal.
+However, as we saw when talking about the central limit theorem, it is quite possible (even commonplace) for the sampling distribution to be normal even if the population distribution itself is non-normal.
-   However, in light of the sheer ridiculousness of the assumption that the true standard deviation is known, there really isn’t much point in going into details on this front!
+   However, in light of the sheer ridiculousness of the assumption that the true standard deviation is known, there really is not much point in going into details on this front!

 .. ----------------------------------------------------------------------------